 In short, your brand endures and marketing shifts.

-These days it seems most brands share a common ambition: to be more human.
-It’s a worthwhile aspiration, as a brand that succeeds in acting more like a person than a company is almost guaranteed to create better experiences for its customers.
+These days it seems like most brands share a common ambition: to be more human.
+It’s a worthwhile aspiration: a brand that succeeds in acting more like a person than a company is almost guaranteed to create better experiences for its customers.
 So how did we enter the era of human brands?
 And how can a brand successfully create the perception of being human?

 We are only eight years out from the greatest recession of our lifetimes.
 It sparked Occupy Wall Street, a booming “shop small business” movement, and a general distrust in the private sector.
 In 2014, Burston-Marsteller and CNBC found that only 44% of Americans saw corporations in a positive light.
 To read between the lines, most companies were perceived as acting out of self-interest, rather than in the interest of others.
 Lippincott released a white paper that makes the connection between corporate perception and human brands explicit, noting that “trust in institutions has eroded drastically in the past few years, spurring companies’ desire to behave more like people.”
 People, it turns out, like people more than they like companies.

 In contrast to companies that can be seen as cold, inauthentic, or profit-hungry, humans come out looking pretty good.
 They are emotional, real, and empathetic.
 But for brands, “human” remains one of the largest categorical adjectives out there.
 To select “human” as a brand attribute alongside “warm” or “approachable” is to misunderstand that it is the value underlying those characteristics.
 The diversity of humanity itself shows us how many thousands of trait combinations can fall under the larger human label.
+Being human goes beyond being empathetic‒it is to be individual.
 In this way, there is no one human playbook for brands.
-But there are countless lessons to be learned from how people relate to each other, and the sort of things that make a person likeable or trustworthy.
+But there are countless lessons to be learned from how people relate to each other, and the sort of things that makes a person likeable or trustworthy.
 Let’s consider a few.

 1: No one who’s got it, flaunts it.